alephcloud/hs-aws-performance-tests/README.md

 cabal install alex happy gtk2hs-buildtools
 ~~~

-You then pass the flag '-fwith-chart' to the the installation commands:
+You then pass the flag `-fwith-chart` to the the installation commands:

 ~~~{.bash}
 cabal install aws-performance-tests -fwith-chart